 Fanciful (or Coined) marks are words that are created solely to serve as trademarks.
 For example, “Clorox” and “Exxon” are coined marks for cleaning products and gasoline, respectively.
 Fanciful trademarks are regarded as conceptually strong marks and are equal to arbitrary marks in conceptual strength.

 Suggestive word marks are not as conceptually strong as arbitrary or fanciful marks.
 Suggestive trademarks suggest some characteristic or quality of the goods or services with which they are used.
-If the consumer must use her imagination or think through a series of steps to understand what the trademark is telling about the product, then the trademark does not directly describe the product’s features, but merely suggests them.
+If the consumer must use her imagination or think through a series of steps to understand what the trademark is telling about the product, then the trademark does not directly describe the product’s features but merely suggests them.
 For example, the trademark “Tail Wagger” for dog food merely suggests that your dog will like the food.
 As another example, when “apple” is used in the mark “Apple-A-Day” for vitamins, it is being used as a suggestive trademark.
 “Apple” does not describe what the vitamins are.
 However, it suggests the healthfulness of “an apple a day keeping the doctor away” with the supposed benefits of taking “Apple-A-Day” vitamins.

 Descriptive word marks are not inherently distinctive.
 These marks directly describe some characteristic, or quality of the goods or services with which they are used in a straightforward way that requires no exercise of imagination.
 For instance, the word “apple” is descriptive when used in the trademark “Tomapple” to designate a tomato-apple juice.
 It directly describes one of the ingredients of the juice.